 For a unique way to see the Norfolk countryside, it’s well worth a ride on the Bure Valley Railway, which runs between Aylsham and Wroxham, and is Norfolk’s longest narrow-gauge railway.
 At Wroxham Station you will find Buffer Stop Books, which has over 5,000 pre-owned titles as well as CDs, DVDs and vinyl records.
 The town itself is known as the ‘capital of the Norfolk Broads’ and features in Arthur Ransome’s Swallows and Amazons book series.

 Situated to the south-west of Norwich, Wymondham is an historic town known for its Farmer’s Market selling high-quality, local produce.
 Kett’s Books in Whartons Court is a community bookshop, which was shortlisted for the British Book Award’s Independent Bookshop of the Year 2018 category.
 Named after Robert Kett, who led a 16,000-strong revolt against the city of Norwich to protest the forced enclosure of common land in 1549 and was subsequently hanged from the walls of Norwich Castle, the bookshop maintains the same values of being of and for local people.
+There’s also a second-hand bookshop, M. & A.C.
+Thompson Books, on Town Green, with a range of books for all tastes as well as CDs ranging from folk, classical and jazz to blues, pop and audio books.
 Make sure to take in the magnificent 900-year-old Wymondham Abbey, and then take a rest with a bite to eat in the delightful train carriage setting of the Station Bistro.

 Don’t miss: Wymondham Music Festival (July)

 Disclaimer: please check the individual websites/social media pages of the bookshops to check opening times before travelling!
 Some may open seasonally.